mindspore-ai/docs/tutorials/lite/source_en/use/npu_info.md

     ```

 For more information about the use of Benchmark, see [Benchmark Use](https://www.mindspore.cn/tutorial/lite/en/master/use/benchmark_tool.html).

-For environment variable settings, you can set the directory where the libmindspore-lite.so and NPU libraries are located, to `${LD_LIBRARY_PATH}`.
+For environment variable settings, you need to set the directory where the libmindspore-lite.so
+(under the directory `mindspore-lite-{version}-inference-android-{arch}/inference/lib`) and NPU libraries
+(under the directory `mindspore-lite-{version}-inference-android-{arch}/inference/third_party/hiai_ddk/lib/`) are located, to `${LD_LIBRARY_PATH}`.
-The directory is specified in [Compilation Output](https://www.mindspore.cn/tutorial/lite/en/master/use/build.html#description-of-runtime-and-other-tools-directory-structure).
+The directory is specified in [Compilation Output](https://www.mindspore.cn/tutorial/lite/en/master/use/build.html#description-of-runtime-and-other-tools-directory-structure)
+with compilation option `-I arm64` or `-I arm32`.

 ## Supported Chips